-Former Temple standout Christena Hamilton joined the Bradley Women's Basketball coaching staff in May 2016 and will serve as the team's recruiting coordinator.
+Former Temple standout Christena Hamilton joined the Bradley Women's Basketball coaching staff in May 2016 and serves as the team's recruiting coordinator.

-She helped mentor a three-time Big South Conference Player of the Year during her tenure at Winthrop, a pair of conference Defensive Player of the Year winners and the 2012-13 Big South Freshman of the Year along with five first-team and four second-team all-conference performers over the past five seasons.
-Winthrop finished in the top four of the Big South in four of the last five seasons, including the 2013-14 season, which culminated with the team’s first NCAA Tournament appearance and 24-9 overall record.
+Prior to Bradley, Hamilton helped mentor a three-time Big South Conference Player of the Year during her tenure at Winthrop, a pair of conference Defensive Player of the Year winners and the 2012-13 Big South Freshman of the Year along with five first-team and four second-team all-conference performers over her five seasons.
+Winthrop finished in the top four of the Big South in four of her five seasons, including the 2013-14 season, which culminated with the team’s first NCAA Tournament appearance and 24-9 overall record.

 Winthrop, which posted an 80-47 (.630) overall record in Hamilton’s first four seasons, also advanced to the WNIT in 2012-13 and finished second in the Big South.

 A native of Coatesville, Penn., Hamilton ventured into college coaching as an assistant at Daytona State College in Daytona, Fla., and also has three years of prep experience; serving as head coach at her alma mater Coatesville High School.
 She led Coatesville to a 24-7 record in her first season as head coach.

 The younger sister of former NBA star Richard “Rip” Hamilton, she graduated cum laude from Temple in 2004 with a degree in business administration and went on to earn a master’s in public administration from Villanova in 2011.
 Hamilton helped the Owls to two Atlantic-10 Conference regular-season titles and was an A-10 All-Tournament team selection as a senior in 2004, when she helped Temple to the tournament title and second NCAA Tournament appearance in three years.